partrickJhonson/beef/WebRTC-Extension.md

 ### stealth mode

 Stealth mode is also sent as a message between two browsers.
-The `to` browser will be put into stealth mode, tunneling its communication with the BeEF server through the `from` browser.
+The `to` browser will be put into stealth mode, tunnelling its communication with the BeEF server through the `from` browser.

 ### going into stealth mode